kkowenn/Skooldio-DataAnalysis-BoostCamp-8th/README.md

 4. **SQL for Data Analytics**
    - **Issued By:** Dr. Wiroj Jirapattanakul
    - **Date:** June 20, 2024
    - **Description:** This certification focused on the use of SQL for data extraction, manipulation, and analysis.
-It covered advanced SQL queries, database management, and integration of SQL with other data analysis tools, preparing me to handle large datasets efficiently.
+It covered concept SQL queries, preparing me to handle large datasets efficiently.

 5. **Exploratory Data Analysis with Excel**
    - **Issued By:** Dr. Wiroj Jirapattanakul